hwanglab/rnaseq_workshop/07_deseq2_visualization.md

 * What is the negative binomial?

-The negative binomial distribution is a discrete distribution that give us the probability of observing x failures before a target number of succes n is obtained.
-As we will see later the negative binomial can also be used to model over-dispersed data (in this case this overdispersion is relative to the poisson model).
+The negative binomial distribution is a discrete distribution that gives us the probability of observing `x` failures before a target number of success `n` is obtained.
+As we will see later the negative binomial can also be used to model over-dispersed data (in this case this overdispersion is relative to the Poisson model).

-The probability of x failures before n success given a Bernouilli trial with a probability p of success is
+The probability of x failures before n success given a Bernoulli trial with a probability p of success is

 ![P_{negbin}(x;n,p) = \binom{x+n-1}{x}p^n(1-p)^x](https://latex.codecogs.com/gif.latex?P_{NegBin}(x;n,p)&space;=&space;\binom{x&plus;n-1}{x}p^n(1-p)^x)